harshwardhannathmishra-boop/harshwardhan.github.io/README.md

-# 📊 Data Analyst Portfolio – [Your Name]
+# 📊 Harsh's Portfolio – [Harsh Wardhan Nath Mishra]

-Welcome to my data analyst portfolio!
-I specialize in turning raw data into meaningful insights using tools like Python, SQL, and Tableau.
+Welcome to my portfolio!
+I specialize in turning raw data into meaningful insights using tools like Excel.
 With hands-on project experience and a solid academic background, I bring both analytical depth and business understanding to every challenge.

 ---